TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/smbus/target/smbus_target/README.md

 The target example waits for each command from the SMBus controller and processes it.
+A GPIO connected to LED_DEMO will toggle if Quick Command is received.
+A GPIO connected to LED_ERROR is used to signal SMBus errors.
 Optionally, an I2C sniffer can be used to observe the SMBus protocol.